-Why invest in UK property from Dubai?
+Why Invest in UK Property from Dubai?

-In recent times, the Dubai property market has underperformed.
-A massive oversupply of stock and a lack of demand has seen house prices in the region fall by 30% in the 2014-2021 period.
-On the other hand, the UK property market has been one of the most lucrative markets in recent years and is widely regarded as one of the lower-risk places to invest your money – for a good reason too.
+The UK property market has been one of the most lucrative markets in recent years and is widely regarded as one of the lower-risk places to invest your money – for a good reason too.
 UK property has gone from strength to strength over the last few years, weathering the storm throughout the economic uncertainty spurred on by the likes of Brexit and the Coronavirus pandemic to reach unprecedented heights over the last few years, and many in Dubai are starting to look towards this booming investment class.

 Throughout 2022, house prices in the UK increased by an impressive 10.3% according to HM Land Registry and prices only look set to continue to soar.
 Real estate agent JLL has forecast that house prices in the UK are expected to see an 8.9% increase over the next five years, whilst rents are set to soar at an even faster rate, increasing by 15.9% in the same time period.